 The elementary subject matter emphasis provides the broad academic background necessary for teaching in an elementary classroom and, when completed along with a set of additional courses, allows future teachers to waive the CSET exam.

-- Elementary Subject Matter Emphasis (with information on how to complete CSET waiver)
+- Teacher Preparation Emphasis and Elementary Subject Matter Program (with information on how to complete CSET waiver)

 - General (for LS majors not planning to be elementary school teachers)

 General Requirements for the Liberal Studies Major